smariagomez/README-generator/output/README.md

   - [Questions](#questions)

   ## Installation
-  test
+  same

   ## Usage
-  test
+  same

   ## Credits
-  test
+  same

   ## License

-  This project is licensed under the MIT License.
+  This project is licensed under the .

   ## Contributing
    Please review the [Contributor Covenant](https://www.contributor-covenant.org/) for guidlines on how to contribute to this application.